 The Airport will continue to re-test these wells over the next two years, both in wet and dry seasons, for further analysis.
-The next round of testing is scheduled for spring of 2023.
+The next round of testing is scheduled for fall of 2023.
 See Attachment 10 for Continued Residential Monitoring Results.
+Attachment 11 illustrates aggregated data collected during Continued Residential Monitoring sampling events since 2020.